ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

       global:
         # The layout's name as displayed in the client
         display_name: "null"
+        # Whether this layout must have a unique name in the client
+        unique_name: false
         # Whether beating this layout is part of the world's goal
         goal: false
         # Whether this layout must be beaten to beat the campaign